 We believe healthcare and law firms will also continue to be targeted due to the value of their confidential data.
 Regardless of size, companies in these industries should look for ways to fortify their data protection strategy.

 And finally, the attacking groups are leveraging the current pandemic as a “hook” for their activity, pretending to share information on testing, tracking, cures, and remedies with hopes of getting an unwitting user to click their link or open their attachment.

 Disclaimer: The information, examples, and suggestions presented in this material have been developed from sources believed to be reliable.
-However, this is not legal advice, and CNA and Mason-McBride cannot accept responsibility for its applicability to your specific circumstances: no one should act on the basis of this article without first seeking appropriate professional advice, including advice of legal counsel, based on a thorough examination of their individual situation, relevant facts, laws, and regulations.
-This material is for illustrative purposes and is not intended to constitute a contract.
+However, this is not legal advice, and CNA and Mason-McBride cannot accept responsibility for its applicability to your specific circumstances: no one should act based on this article without first seeking appropriate professional advice, including advice of legal counsel, based on a thorough examination of their situation, relevant facts, laws, and regulations.
+This material is for illustrative purposes and does not constitute a contract.